Skip to main content

 Alvaux Tower, locally known as Tour d'Alvaux or Alvau, stands in the village of Nil-Saint-Vincent, in the Walloon Brabant province in the Wallonia region in Belgium.

 Alvaux Tower is a tower house built between 1183 and 1217 by Arnould II de Walhain.
 The land was yielded to him by Berthe; the abbess of Nijvel (or Nivelles in French) in 1199.
-The seigniory of Alvaux depended on Walhain Castle and had connections with the nearby Griffon du Bois Tower.
+The seigniory of Alvaux depended on Walhain Castle and was connected to the nearby Griffon du Bois Tower.

 Gallery